 4. Third Party Material

-These policies are translated into the following verification practises and rules as applied by GGM.
+These policies are translated into the following verification practices and rules as applied by GGM.

 - The number one rule is that all statements in the article must be backed up by a source.
 For every sentence, number, name, date, location, the source must be identified.
 Unless it’s an opinion piece, the opinion of the journalist has no place in an article.